yrom1/torchy/README.md

-# torchy🔥
+# cudagrad

-A small tensor-valued autograd engine, inspired by PyTorch and micrograd
+A small autograd engine, inspired by PyTorch and micrograd

 ```cpp
 [cling]$ ag::t a = ag::tensor({2, 2}, {2.0, 3.0, 4.0, 5.0});